anonyxbiz/Scarface-SSO/README.md

 - Update `middleware.allowed_hosts` in `app.py` to include your deployment hosts.
 - Customize email templates and verification URLs in `Verification.two_step_verification`.

-## Contributing

-Contributions are welcome!
-Fork the repository and submit a pull request with your enhancements.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Note**: This project is a hobbyist project and is not intended for production use.
+## Note from the Developer

+It was fun making this project and it was solely meant for fun.